SzPetra/employees-python-cicd/useful_links.md

 - MkDocs (mkdocs serve(looks for md files) localhost:8000, as you save it updates) (mkdocs build /site directory)
 - Pandoc (document converter)
 C4 model diagram

+nektos/act: run the actions locally on my computer in a container gh act push: for checking on the workflow is correctly written